adi-web/ECommerce/README.md

 - **Create Account**: Users can create a new account.
 - **Login**: Users can log in with an existing account.
 - **Change Password**: Users can change their password.
+- **Test the Web-App**: Users who want to test the web-app can use the following credentials:
+  - Username: guest_user
+  - Password: guest_password

 ## Shopping Features
 - **Add to Cart**: